dlsimmons66/ADOEpics/README.md

 # Disclaimer:
-"This script is provided 'as is' and without any warranty, express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
+This script is provided 'as is' and without any warranty, express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
 I will not be liable for any